openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/stateful_models_intro/ways_to_get_stateful_model.rst

 ====================================

-If the original framework does not offer a dedicated API for working with states, the resulting OpenVINO IR model is not stateful by default.
+If the original framework does not offer a dedicated API for working with states, the resulting OpenVINO IR model will not be stateful by default.
 This means it will not contain either a state or the :doc:`Assign <openvino_docs_ops_infrastructure_Assign_6>` and :doc:`ReadValue <openvino_docs_ops_infrastructure_ReadValue_6>` operations.
-It also means you will not be able to receive intermediate values from each iteration with low latency.

-For example, if the original ONNX model contains RNN operations, the OpenVINO IR will contain TensorIterator and Loop operations.
-The values will be obtained only after the execution of the whole TensorIterator primitive.
-Intermediate values from each iteration will not be available.

-To make such models stateful, you have three options:
+You can still make such models stateful (:doc:`see benefits <openvino_docs_OV_UG_stateful_models_intro>`), and you have three ways to do it:

 * `Optimum-Intel <https://github.com/huggingface/optimum-intel>`__ - an automated solution
   applicable to a selection of models (not covered by this article, for a usage guide refer to the :doc:`Optimize and Deploy Generative AI Models <gen_ai_guide>` article).
 * :ref:`MakeStateful transformation <ov_ug_make_stateful>` - to choose which pairs of
   Parameter and Result to replace,
-* :ref:`LowLatency2 transformation <ov_ug_low_latency>` - to detect and replace these
+* :ref:`LowLatency2 transformation <ov_ug_low_latency>` - to detect and replace Parameter
-  pairs automatically.
+  and Result pairs connected to hidden and cell state inputs of LSTM/RNN/GRU operations or Loop/TensorIterator operations.

 .. _ov_ug_make_stateful: